Atulsah17/Multi-Camera-Person-Tracking/README.markdown

      Creating chunk: output/temp/cam1/chunk_0.mp4 at 19:45:00
      Processed input_videos/cam1.mp4, Avg FPS: 30.00
      ```

+## Method Explanation
+### Detection
+- **Model**: Uses YOLOv8 (medium variant, `yolov8m.pt`) for person detection.
+- **Process**: Each video frame is processed to detect persons (class ID 0) with a confidence threshold of 0.7.
+- **Output**: Bounding boxes and confidence scores for detected persons in each frame.

+### Tracking
+- **Model**: Employs ByteTrack for tracking persons within each camera feed.
+- **Process**:
+  - Takes YOLOv8 detections as input.
+  - Tracks persons across frames using a combination of Kalman filtering and appearance features.
+  - Assigns local track IDs to persons within each video.
+- **Configuration**: Uses a tracking threshold of 0.4, match threshold of 0.7, and a buffer of 60 frames to handle occlusions.

+### Re-Identification (ReID)
+- **Model**: Uses a ResNet50-based ReID model (pre-trained on ImageNet) for appearance feature extraction.
+- **Process**:
+  - Crops detected persons from frames and resizes them to 256x128 pixels.
+  - Extracts feature embeddings using ResNet50 with an adaptive average pooling layer.
+  - Normalizes features and computes cosine similarity to match persons across cameras.
+  - Assigns global IDs to persons by comparing features against a database of known identities.
+- **Thresholds**: Uses a similarity threshold of 0.4 for cross-camera matching and 0.85 to avoid over-matching within the same video.

 ## Output
 - **Temporary Chunks**: Saved in `output/temp/camX/chunk_Y.mp4` (e.g., `output/temp/cam1/chunk_0.mp4`).